cobblebob/cobblebob/README.md

 -17 if idk you

-Any ships w/Scout TF2 + Berryfunny shippers, some of you can be weird with both respectively
+Any ships w/Scout TF2 + Berryfunny shippers, some of you can be weird with both, respectively

 DW fans/shippers

-Fruitcake shippesrs as people have attempted to force it on me multiple times
+Fruitcake shippers, as people have attempted to force it on me multiple times

 Soulbasket shippers

-TF2 fans, especially Medic fans/ponies as some of you can be weird with him</details></details>
+TF2 fans, especially Medic fans/ponies, as some of you can be weird with him</details></details>

 #